 Certain websites ask you for your email address for different activities.
 For entering a comment, for example, you have to provide your email ID.
 Likewise, when downloading some free e-book, they ask you for your email ID, so that they can send you the download link to this ID.
-This way, they can build up a data bank, so that contact you even after you got the book.
+This way, they can build up a data bank, so that they contact you even after you got the book.
 If the site is good and the mail they send is useful, it is fine, but what if they started spamming you?
 One of the benefits of masking an email address is that you can avoid spam using the third-party browser extension.

 How to Avoid Spam

 Providing your email ID anywhere on the Internet invites spam.
 Though the companies or websites promise that they won’t sell your email address to anyone, they could share your email address with third parties.
 Some websites simply sell your email ID among other information to online marketing companies that too converts into more spam into your Inbox.
 For example, you register for a newsletter with a reputed website and start receiving promotional emails from unknown parties; you may wonder how the unknown party got your email ID!

 Though there are many spam filters in place, they may or may not help you.
 Some of them come with an Unsubscribe option but, again, they may or may not help.
 A service like Unroll.me can then help.

 The best way to avoid spam is to mask your email ID while providing it to websites.
 Even better is to use temporary emails.
 Temporary emails last for a definite period of time and expire afterward.
 They are perfect for things like receiving links for e-books, etc., and to avoid the spam that follows later.